-The season filled with abundant energy, long days and sunshine.
+The season of Summer is filled with abundant energy, long days and plenty sunshine.
 This is the most yang time of year.
 Summer is about expansion, growth, activity and creativity.

 - Element: Fire.